 Wipe the base station, charging cradle and handset with a damp cloth (do not use solvent) or an antistatic cloth.
 Never use a dry cloth.
 This can cause static.

 Impairments in high-gloss finishes can be carefully removed using display polishes for mobile phones.

-Contact with liquid rianlge hinspace hinsp
+Contact with liquid A

 If the handset has come into contact with liquid: